James Wallace Robinson: Life and career

+Early career

 He was admitted to the bar in the latter year and commenced practice in London, Ohio, partnering with Curry.

 He served as prosecuting attorney of Union County for two terms, elected as a Whig.

 He moved to Marysville, Ohio, in 1855.

 He served as member of the State house of representatives 1860–1862, and in 1864 was elected to fill an unexpired term.

 Congress

 Robinson was elected as a Republican to the Forty-third Congress (March 4, 1873 – March 3, 1875).

 He was an unsuccessful candidate for reelection in 1874 to the Forty-fourth Congress.

 He resumed the practice of his profession.

 Death

 He died in Marysville, Ohio, June 28, 1898.

 He was interred in Oakdale Cemetery.

 Private life

 Robinson was a Presbyterian, and an elder in the church beginning in 1855.
 He was a member of the Board of Trustees of the College of Wooster, which conferred a LL.D. on him in 1896.
-He was married to Mary J. Cassil of Marysville, and had two children and died in 1894.
-In 1896 he married Mary E. Kent of Rome, New York.